LR-97/Pudendal_Vault/Pudendal Protocol.md

 **Troubleshooting: **You may have to smooth the body more if COMSOL fails to create the geometry.
 Also check if electrode & nerve geometry overlap.

-40. Navigate to MATLAB folder and run _[[Mesh.m]] _ after changing the Subject to the current subject.
+40. Navigate to MATLAB folder and run _[[Mesh]] _ after changing the Subject to the current subject.
 This code creates the mesh and the files necessary for material assignment.
 The code refines the mesh multiple times and the final mesh and its corresponding conductivity will be used.

 **Note: ** The meshes are saved at _/Subjects/YourNewSubject/FEM/Meshes_